itsSaul24/marchmadness-prediction/README.md

 ---

-*(⁽⁾ “misc_data/” contains auxiliary datasets that were part of our feature‑engineering pipeline.)*
+*(Note: “misc_data/” contains auxiliary datasets that were part of our feature‑engineering pipeline.)*